MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/performance-enhancement-CRM-entity-page-loads.md

 ms.author: "kabala"
 manager: "sakudes"
 ---
-# Performance enhancement of CRM entity page loading and faster inline navigation
+# Performance enhancement for CRM entity page loads
-With this release of [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)], you can experience enhanced performance of CRM entity page loading and faster inline navigation in [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] with the Internet Explorer Pooling feature.
+With this release of [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)], you can experience enhanced performance of CRM entity page loading in [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] with the Internet Explorer Pooling feature.

 [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] always maintains a pool of Internet Explorer instances for hosted controls to use.
 Opening a hosted control using a pooled Internet Explorer instance enhances the performance of the [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)].

 > [!Note]
-> - The Internet Explorer pooling feature supports only CRM page hosted control.
+> - The Internet Explorer pooling feature supports only CRM entity pages hosted in CRM page hosted control.
 > - When you enable the pooling feature and open a CRM page hosted control, you can see in Task Manager that [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] creates a number of Internet Explorer process instances for hosted controls to use.
 > - The performance of the Internet Explorer pooling feature is dependent on the resources available on the client computer.